noise-lab/censorship-course/docs/activities/automation.md

     - Words or phrases with two meanings
     - Phrases in foreign languages

+## Sentiment Analysis with Large Language Models

+The Perspective API is just one example of a sentiment analysis tool.
+There are many other tools and libraries that can be used to perform sentiment analysis.
+More recently, the advent of OpenAI's GPT-3 has opened up new possibilities for sentiment analysis.
+GPT-3 is a large language model that can be used to perform a variety of natural language processing tasks.

+Try asking ChatGPT to perform sentiment analysis on the same set of phrases that you used with the Perspective API.
+* How do the results compare?
+* How do your results depend on how you prompt ChatGPT?

 ## Spectral Hashing: Echoprint

 One approach used for audio is to perform a so-called spectral or